 Writing code is a challenging job and so is giving feedback.
 The reviewing process gets even more challenging when there are too many things to be said.
 Emails and phone calls get tiring after a while.
 Screen recording does that effortlessly because it’s asynchronous yet personal in nature.

-If you’re planning to get started, here check out Vmaker, a free screen recording tool that allows you to record screen and webcam videos for an unlimited duration.
+If you’re planning to get started, here check out Vmaker, a screen recording tool that allows you to record screen and webcam videos for free.

 Bonus Guide for development teams: